valuepotion/valuepotion-android-sdk/README.md

 ValuePotion.getInstance().setNotificationLights(context, argb, onMs, offMs);
 ```

 The code above will save its configuration in SharedPreference and the configuration will be used when user receives push notification.
+If you want to revert the configuration, please delete that code line.
+Then remove and install the app.

 ### 2. Notification Vibration
 You can customize vibration pattern when user receives push notification.